A Modal Decomposition Approach to Topological Wave Propagation: Modal decomposition of propagating topological wave

 \section{Modal decomposition of propagating topological wave}

 We begin with a discrete mechanical graphene model which is known to have a nontrivial valley Chern number.
-Analytic solutions for its response based on the well known modal expansion theorem are then presented and confirmed with direct numerical solutions.
-This result is then used to show that the propagating topological wave can be expressed in terms of a modal superimposition of closely spaced modes with nontrivial phase difference.
-This framework is then extended explore the relationship of interface energy concentration and the modal composition of the prorogation wave with respect to the frequency and bandwidth of finite excitation sources.
+Analytical solutions for its response based on the well known modal expansion theorem are then presented and confirmed with direct numerical solutions.
+This result is then used to show that the propagating topological wave can be expressed in terms of a modal superimposition of closely spaced modes with nontrivial phase difference. \textcolor{rev1}{ This framework is then extended to explore the relationship of interface energy concentration and modal composition of the propagating wave with respect to the frequency and bandwidth of the excitation source.}